sxg/ForecastIO/README.md

 ## Installation

 ForecastIO is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your `Podfile`:

 ```ruby
 pod "ForecastIO"
 ```

-To integrate using Carthage, specify it in your `Cartfile`:
+To integrate using [Carthage](https://github.com/Carthage/Carthage), specify it in your `Cartfile`:

 ```ogdl
 github "sxg/ForecastIO"